kenryhraval/kenryhraval/README.md

 - 👋 Hi, I’m @kenryhraval
-- 👀 I’m interested in sciences, maths, coding
+- 👀 I’m interested in maths and coding
-- 🌱 I’m currently learning coding in Pygame
+- 🌱 I’m currently learning game development in Pygame and creative coding in p5.js
-- 💞️ I’m looking to collaborate on learning more about different spheres of programming
+- 💞️ I’m looking to collaborate on learning more about mobile Android app development
-- 📫 How to reach me ...
+- 📫 How to reach me ... henrijskravals98@gmail.com

 <!---
 kenryhraval/kenryhraval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.